ginjo/esphome-dynamic-cron/README.md

   that next-run will be "remembered" and started at the next power-on, if ALL of the following are true:

   * The stored next-run is in the past.
-  * Disable Schedule is not set.
+  * Disable Schedule is not set to `true`.
-  * Ignore Missed is not set.
+  * Ignore Missed is not set to `true`.

-  ### Multiple Schedule Instances
+  ### Multiple Schedules

-  You can create multiple Schedule instances under the dynamic\_cron section.
+  You can create multiple schedules under the dynamic\_cron section.
-  For example, you may have multiple Sprinkler instances, one for lawn irrigation and one for drip irrigation.
+  For example, you may have multiple sprinkler instances, one for lawn irrigation and one for drip irrigation.
   In this case, you might want a different schedule for each, as they have different watering pattern requirements.
-  You can create a separate Schedule for each of these instances, and each schedule instance will be completely independent of the others.
+  You can create a separate schedule for each of these sprinkler instances, and each schedule will be completely independent of the others.

   ```